-Author has written 16 stories for Hobbit, Firefly, Star Wars, and Pride and Prejudice.
+Author has written 18 stories for Hobbit, Firefly, Star Wars, Pride and Prejudice, and Harry Potter.

 I've only been doing this for a little while, but fan fic is super addicting!
 Who knows where I will go next.
 I have a sequel planned for Second Chances, and a sequel - maybe 2! - for Love Hope and Compassion (although I will title them better, that title is grating on me).